gokceuludogan/cmpe150/week13/README.md

 Define a struct named: Person which has an age, and a salary.
 Define a struct named: Family which has up to 9 persons and personCount (integer).

-Write a function which takes 3 families, and returns the age of the person who earns the most in the family with the least total salary. (age of the richest person in the poorest family)
+Write a program which takes 3 families, and returns the age of the person who earns the most in the family with the least total salary. (age of the richest person in the poorest family)